 Another strategy to minimize your student debt is to start off at a less expensive school, like a community college.
 You can rack up credits at a low cost, then transfer to a more reputable school when you’re closer to your degree.
 Be sure to research what credits are transferable to what schools ahead of time.

 Get as many scholarships as you can.
 This is free money!
-Here are some resources to help you find scholarships.

 Getting a college education is great.
 Getting a college education with the least amount of debt possible is even better.
 Go forth and learn!